digipolisantwerp/auth_aspnetcore_deprecated/README.md

 Option              | Description                                                | Default
 ------------------ | ----------------------------------------------------------- | --------------------------------------
 EnableCookieAuth              | Set to true to enable the CookieAuth scheme.
+(Web MVC)| False ApplicationBaseUrl              | The base url for the application, including scheme and eventual port.|
-(Web MVC)| False ApiAuthUrl | The url of the Api Engine authentication endpoint.| ApiAuthIdpUrl | The url of the Idp the Api Engine will redirect the saml request to.|
+ApiAuthUrl | The url of the Api Engine authentication endpoint.| ApiAuthIdpUrl | The url of the Idp the Api Engine will redirect the saml request to.|
 ApiAuthSpName | The service provider name of the Api Engine.|